tamaravdd/iese-dsmba/README.md

 -->

 ### Introduction
-In today's job market, the role of "data scientist" has become increasingly prominent, blending data analysis with programming and database expertise.
-While the foundational techniques have existed for decades, the rise of big data, cloud computing, and artificial intelligence have accelerated the growth of data science as a field.

-Data science encompasses a wide range of roles that vary by industry, company, and job function.
-Though the individual skills involved—such as data analysis and programming—aren’t new, what sets data science apart is the integration of these competencies into a unified discipline.

-At its core, data science involves gathering, analyzing, and interpreting data, alongside creating data-driven solutions using machine learning algorithms.
-This course will focus on the essential skills of data capture and analysis.
-For further exploration, the Data Visualization (DATAVIZ) course will cover data presentation, while the Machine Learning (ML) course delves into the development of predictive models and data products.
+With the rise of big data and AI, data scientists continue to play an important role in business and research.
+While the core methods have been developed over decades of statistical science, the field itself keeps evolving in response to shifting business needs.
+Today, data scientists are central to guiding how AI findings are interpreted and applied.
+The ability to not only analyze data but build a compelling argument around it has never been more critical, especially as coding and raw output become increasingly AI-assisted.

+What unites data scientists across industries is a shared set of core competencies: capturing, analyzing, and presenting data.
+This course develops those skills through a hands-on approach using Python.

 ### Objectives

+The objectives of this course are:
+-	To introduce data science for business.
-The objectives of this course are (i) to introduce data science, and (ii) to show, through examples, how data scientists use Python to deliver value to the business.
+-	-	To show, through examples, how data scientists use Python to analyze data.
+-	To communicate data-driven insights effectively through visualization and narrative.

 ### Instructor